- Legal use of the CrossFit name, logo, and promotional materials

 Yes.
 We do not limit the number of affiliates in any given area.

-No. Our affiliates are a confederation of legitimate fitness practitioners pooling reliable resources.
+No. Our affiliates are a community of legitimate fitness practitioners pooling reliable sources.
+Each affiliate is independently owned and operated.

 No. You will, however, need one physical location.
 We do not license mobile affiliates.

-You can link to anything on CrossFit, Inc. sites, but you cannot download material and host it on your own site (e.g., videos, articles, etc.).
+You can link to anything on CrossFit, LLC sites, but you cannot download material and host it on your own site (e.g., videos, articles, etc.).

 You are encouraged to create your own T-shirts featuring your licensed affiliate name and creative slogans.
-Logos and/or slogans associated with CrossFit, Inc. or CrossFit.com may not be used without prior permission.
+Logos and/or slogans associated with CrossFit, LLC or CrossFit.com may not be used without prior permission.

 You can call yourself a CrossFit trainer.
 You may list your CrossFit qualifications on a business card, resume, or website bio/qualifications type of page.
 Nothing more.